MultiSafepay/docs/content/integration/checkouts/payment-pages/activating-multisafepay-payment-pages.md

     - /developer/errors-explained/csrf-errors/
 ---

-MultiSafepay payment pages are hosted by us  (URL: payv2.multisafepay.com) and are the easiest way to connect to payment methods.
+Payment pages are hosted by MultiSafepay (URL: payv2.multisafepay.com) and are the easiest way to connect to payment methods.

 Payment pages: